lbryio/lbry.tech/documents/glossary.md

 ### Lightweight client

 Comparing to a *full node*, lightweight node does not store the whole blockchain and thus cannot fully verify any transaction.
 There are two kinds of lightweight nodes: those fully trusting an external service to determine wallet balance and validity of transactions (e.g. *blockchain.info*) and the apps implementing *Simplified Payment Verification* (SPV).
 SPV clients do not need to trust any particular service, but are more vulnerable to a *51% attack* than full nodes.
 See *Simplified Payment Verification* for more info.

+### M-of-N Multi-signature Transaction

+A transaction that can be spent using M signatures when N public keys are required (M is less or equal to N).
+Multi-signature transactions that only contain one *OP_CHECKMULTISIG* opcode and N is 3, 2 or 1 are considered *standard*.

 ### Mainnet